APS Officer Level 5 (APS5)

 At the APS5 level, officers are expected to not only demonstrate mastery of their own policy, program or corporate area, but also to actively contribute to strategic discussions with a view to making improvements or reducing inefficiencies.

-The information below is taken from the ‘Integrated Leadership System’, published by the Australian Public Service Commission (APSC) and common to all Federal Government Departments, Agencies and Statutory Corporations.
+The information below is taken from the ‘Integrated Leadership System’ – sometimes referred to as the ILS APS5, published by the Australian Public Service Commission (APSC) and common to all Federal Government Departments, Agencies and Statutory Corporations.
 Most State and Local Governments have adopted these criteria (or criteria close to them).

 Accordingly, whichever Government job you are pursuing, you should find this guidance to be an excellent place to start.